Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

  - Browse to the MSK create cluster wizard to start the creation
  - Since the limited needs of the demo, you can choose options for a cluster with only 2 brokers, one per availability zone, and of small size (kafka.t3.small)
  - Choose Unauthenticated access option and allow Plaintext connection
- - We choose a cluster configuration such as the *MSK default configuration* but a single add; since in the demo only actually realt-time events are managed we choose a very short retention time for messages:
+ - We choose a cluster configuration such as the *MSK default configuration* but a single add; since in the demo only actually real-time events are managed we choose a very short retention time for messages:

 ```sh
   log.retention.ms = 2000